 Simply put, ergonomics is about fitting the task and equipment to the user.
 In a manufacturing plant or an assembly line ergonomic safety equipment is often custom designed to fit the specific needs of that company.

-In the video above the positioner is designed to eliminate a process that previously required 3 employees to position landing gear into the aircraft by hand, a time consuming process that put a lot of physical strain on the employees.
+In the video above the aerospace packaging positioner was designed to eliminate a process that previously required 3 employees to position landing gear into the aircraft by hand, a time consuming process that put a lot of physical strain on the employees.

 Keep in mind if your workers have to lift, tilt or rotate your products during assembly, consider ergonomic aerospace packaging positioners with a built-in assistance because adding pumps, hydraulics and other such electric components can take the strain off workers.